gennsev/gennsev/README.md

 I'm Gennaro, aka [gennsev](www.gennsev.com) 👋

 ## I'm a Data Scientist and Researcher
-- 🌱 I’m currently learning Deep Learning and NLP
+- 🌱 I’m currently learning: Deep Learning and NLP
-- 👯 I’m looking to collaborate on any innovative projects :)
+- 👯 I’m looking to collaborate on: any innovative project :)
 - 📫 How to reach me: scroll down and contact me
 - ⚡ Fun fact: I'm a writer as a hobby